 Writer/director Scott Jeffrey’s Cupid, while unspectacular, was a major improvement over Mummy Reborn.
 Now he’s back again with Don’t Speak.
 Will this creature feature be another improvement?
 Or was Cupid just a fluke?

-Rita (Stephanie Lodge, Witches Of The Water) gets some bad news, her father is in the hospital.
+Rita (Stephanie Lodge, Witches Of The Water, Beneath the Surface) gets some bad news, her father is in the hospital.
 She and her husband Alan (Ryan Davies, Heavy Duty) of course want to go comfort her mother.
 Adult offspring Ben (Jake Watkins) and Charlie (Georgina Jane, Pet Graveyard, Witches of Amityville Academy) and Charlie’s boyfriend Tyler (Will Stanton, The Candy Witch) come along.

 But when they get to Grandma’s house she’s nowhere to be found.
 Nobody is, the town is deserted.
 And their Jeep suddenly won’t start, nor will their cell phones get reception.
 Could it have something to do with the warning sign Ben saw on the way there?